 If you order a macchiato from a specialty coffee shop, you will likely be given an espresso macchiato (espresso stained with milk).
 If you order from a chain coffee shop, that will more likely be a latte macchiato (milk stained with espresso).
 Some places won’t have it listed on the menu, but most baristas should know what you want.
 To order a classic macchiato, be sure to clarify and say espresso macchiato when at the till.

 Extra special baristas will actually make espresso ice cubes for the macchiato.
-This ensures the taste stays consistent, and you can essentially enjoy an ice-cold macchiato without compromising on the flavor.
+This ensures the taste stays consistent, and you can enjoy an ice-cold macchiato without compromising the flavor.

 On the rise, caramel macchiatos offer sweetness that is missing from a regular one.
 More than just a sprinkle of caramel on top, the recipe also involves vanilla syrup.
 Before adding the espresso to the cup, the barista will add a layer of vanilla syrup.
 The espresso, dash of milk, and caramel drizzle are then added in that order.

-Some places will serve it to you stirred while others will leave it as it.
+Some places will serve it to you stirred, while others will leave it as it is.
 If you don’t stir it upon arrival, your first sip of a caramel macchiato will likely be nothing but vanilla syrup.
 However, it’s nice to have the initial aesthetic of an unstirred one upon serving.

 How to Make a Macchiato

-If you’re at home and wanting to mix up your morning coffee, making a macchiato doesn’t take much.
-Of course, having an espresso machine will certainly make the process a lot easier.
+Making a macchiato doesn’t take much if you’re at home and want to mix up your morning coffee.
+Of course, having an espresso machine will make the process much easier.
 If you don’t have one, you can still make a macchiato.
 Use a French press or the classic Italian Moka pot.
 The key is to have a strong enough coffee to resemble an espresso.

 Feel free to play with proportions to suit your taste, but here is a good starting point: